tokenized/docs/protocol-actions.md

             uint(4)[tiny]
         </td>
         <td>
             Associates the message to a particular output by the index.
+If none are specified then the first output is assumed.

         </td>
     </tr>